syncfusion-content/maui-docs/MAUI/DatePicker/customizations.md

 {% endtabs %}

-## Column header customization
+## Column Header Customization

-You can customize the date picker column header by using the `ColumnHeaderView` property of `SfDatePicker`.
+Customize the date picker column header by using the `ColumnHeaderView` property of the `SfDatePicker`.

 ### Set custom column header

-The [SfDatePicker] providing custom text to its column header by setting the [ColumnHeaderView] property of [SfDatePicker], which has [DayHeaderText], [MonthHeaderText], and [YearHeaderText] properties of [DatePickerColumnHeaderView].
-The default value of [DayHeaderText] property is "Day", [MonthHeaderText] is "Month", and [YearHeaderText] is "Year".
+The [SfDatePicker] provides a custom text to its column header by setting the [ColumnHeaderView] property of the [SfDatePicker], which has [DayHeaderText], [MonthHeaderText], and [YearHeaderText] properties of the [DatePickerColumnHeaderView].
+The default value of the [DayHeaderText] property is "Day", [MonthHeaderText] is "Month", and [YearHeaderText] is "Year".

 {% tabs %}